 Yes is retired living happily in Hollywood, Florida.

 Is his system of stock trading full proof?
 No way.
-However, he has some very good runs.
+However, he has some excellent runs.

 How do I use his system to make money in stocks?

-Basically, I am not a Stan Weinstein purist.
-I basically look only at the market as a whole using his system.
-But if you had done this you would have been out of the market like I was in the fall of 2007.
+I am not a Stan Weinstein purist.
+I look only at the market as a whole using his system.
+But if you had done this, you would have been out of the market like I was in the fall of 2007.
 For me, I would say Stan Weinstein’s system works well.

-I basically use the 12 months moving average on the S&P 500 index.
-If market conditions are good then I am in the market and invest.
+I use the 12 months moving average on the S&P 500 index.
+If market conditions are right, then I am in the market and invest.

-From there I look at the stocks I personally like, that is with a high profit margin and low debt, also looking at the forward P/E ratio.
-Once I buy the stock I hold until it crosses the moving average.
+From there, I look at the stocks I like, which is with a high-profit margin and low debt, also looking at the forward P/E ratio.
+Once I buy the stock, I hold until it crosses the moving average.

-I also sometimes invest in companies I personally like, I shop at and believe in.
-But even with these I check the moving average.
-Stan would say this is OK, you can do this but eventually you will yield to the logic of his system and see that it is all built into the moving average.
+I also sometimes invest in companies I like, I shop at and believe in.
+But even with these, I check the moving average.
+Stan would say this is OK, you can do this, but eventually, you will yield to the logic of his system and see that it is all built into the moving average.

-You can make money in a bull or bear market you simply make money with shorts or puts.
-I personally do not do this.
-I use asset allocation and dollar cost averaging to hedge my investments.
-That is I always have something in cash and shift the allocation based on how optimistic I feel.
+You can make money in a bull or bear market; you make money with shorts or puts.
+I do not do this.
+I use asset allocation and dollar-cost averaging to hedge my investments.
+That is, I always have something in cash and shift the distribution based on how optimistic I feel.

 I recommend Stan Weinstein’s book and ask me if you have any questions.